All-Hands-AI/docs/modules/usage/how-to/cli-mode.md

 ### Starting a Conversation

-When you start the CLI, you'll see a welcome message and a prompt (`>`).
+When you start the CLI, you'll see a welcome message and a prompt.
 Enter your first task or type a command to begin your conversation.

 ### Available Commands

-You can use the following commands whenever the prompt (`>`) is displayed:
+You can use the following commands whenever the prompt is displayed:

 | Command      | Description                                                    |
 |--------------|----------------------------------------------------------------|